Actor Gufi Paintal of 'Mahabharat' fame dies at 79 | Entertainment

 ''He had blood pressure and heart issues.
 He was keeping unwell and all this was going on for a while.
 Things got severe now so we got him to the hospital for observation.
 He has been in the hospital for seven to eight days.
 He was critical initially, but right now he is stable,'' Hiten had told PTI.

-Paintal's acting credits also include 1980s Hindi films such as “Suhaag”, “Dillagi”, as well as television shows “CID” and “Hello Inspector”, but his manipulative uncle act as Shakuni mama from BR Chopra's ''Mahabharat'' made him a household name.
+Paintal's acting credits also include 1980s Hindi films such as “Suhaag”, “Dillagi”, as well as television shows “CID” and “Hello Inspector”, but his manipulative uncle act as Shakuni mama, the king of Gandhara region and master of the dice, from BR Chopra's ''Mahabharat'' made him a household name.
+His younger brother Paintal (real name Kanwarjit) is also a noted actor.

 The last rites will be held today at around 4 pm at a crematorium in suburban Andheri.